 It is different from drunk surfing, because surfing requires engagement which I think somehow counteracts the effects of alcohol.
 You can drunk read texts from the internet though, given that you have the intention of reading it until you pass out or sleep.

 Drunk reading is a weird form of reading because it is superficial and totally shallow, in the sense that the act of reading becomes less of an engagement between the text and the reader’s conscious subjective self and more of a hedonistic consumption of words.
-I do not want to dwell on the theory of it all, but it seems to me that the appeal of drunk reading lies in how it allows the reader to experience words as words, without its mental or emotional baggage (or at least, such baggage remains within the realm of the unconscious, especially when one is really drunk).
+I do not want to dwell on the theory of it all, but it seems to me that the appeal of drunk reading lies in how it allows the reader to experience words as words, without their mental or emotional baggage (or at least, such baggage remain within the realm of the unconscious, especially when one is really drunk).

 I’ve had lots of experience with drunk reading so I guess I can give some insights on what texts are great for drunk reading.
 Of course, you can share suggestions in the comments section.